Deactivate or Delete Members by Using the Staging Process (Master Data Services)

 Topic Status: Some information in this topic is preview and subject to change in future releases.
 Preview information describes new features or changes to existing features in Microsoft SQL Server 2016 Community Technology Preview 2 (CTP2).

 In Master Data Services, you can deactivate members or delete them completely.

 Deactivating means the member can be reactivated.
 If you reactivate a member, its attributes and its membership in hierarchies and collections are restored.
 All previous transactions are intact.
-Deactivation transactions are visible to administrators in the Version Management functional area of the Master Data Manager web application.
+Deactivation transactions are visible to administrators in the Version Management functional area of the Master Data Services web application.